jojo39381/puzzl-ios/README.md

     > The Puzzl_iOS.framework is automatically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

-- **Note:** Puzzl requires other dependencies.
-Please integrate these other frameworks manually or use a dependency manager:
-    - 'Alamofire', '4.9.0'
-    - 'VeriffSDK'
-    - 'Eureka'
-    - 'TTTAttributedLabel'

 ## Using the Puzzl iOS SDK